SEO-ManilaPH/wfh-alert-datahub/README.md

 This repository contains supporting resources, research references, and technical assets published by WFH Alert.

-Our goal is to make remote work information more accessible through data-driven articles, visual research, and educational resources.
+Our goal is to make information on remote work more accessible through data-driven articles, visual research, and educational resources.

 ## Our Mission